 This Bond manages to feel like a brilliant combination of every actor that’s taken on the role, injecting just enough of the books and past comics to make it feel wholly classic and nostalgic, all whilst still feeling fresh and unique at the same time.

-What adds that extra level of depth to this latest incarnation of Bond is how, whilst staying slick, stylish and fresh, it manages to provide a detailed look at the inner Bond, and how he tows the line between a ruthless ‘biological weapon’ and a compassionate patriot out to save the world.
+What adds that extra level of depth to this latest incarnation of Bond is how, whilst staying slick, stylish and fresh, it manages to provide a detailed look at the inner Bond, and how he toes the line between a ruthless ‘biological weapon’ and a compassionate patriot out to save the world.

-Taking lead from Master’s original run, the James Bond comics have gone on to become one of the most stylish comics out there, combing some fantastic shots of exotic locations (and then London), perfectly spy-thriller action shots, and some brutal fight scenes all of which come together in a way that really adds an extra level of immersion to what would of already been an impressive Bond story.
+Taking lead from Master’s original work, the James Bond comics have gone on to become one of the most stylish comics out there, combing some fantastic shots of exotic locations (and then London), perfectly spy-thriller action shots, and some brutal fight scenes all of which come together in a way that really adds an extra level of immersion to what would have already been an impressive Bond story.
 Everything from the composition, pacing, halftones, and in particular the colours, oozes style, class, and most importantly Bond.

 All in all James Bond is a cornerstone of pop culture, and as long as we can continue to get refreshing, pitch-perfect adaptations like the Dynamite comics run, he won’t be going away anytime soon.